p2k3m/ResumeForge/README.md

 Use `npm run build:all` (or `make build-all`) to wipe previous artifacts via `npm run clean` before rebuilding.
 Running `npm run clean` on its own removes cached coverage reports, stale SAM builds, and old client bundles so subsequent builds start from a pristine workspace.

+When iterating quickly on the React portal, run `npm run watch:cloudfront -- --stack <stack-name>` after exporting the required AWS credentials.
+The watcher rebuilds the client bundle, uploads the refreshed assets, and republishes the CloudFront metadata every time a file in `client/` changes so the CDN stays aligned with the latest code.

 ### Post-deployment verification

 1. Confirm that the CloudFormation outputs include `ApiBaseUrl`.
 This is the canonical URL for the deployed serverless API.